-The changes aren’t limited to the new CGT 30-day rule.
-A number of other new measures come into force at the same time – making CGT calculation even more complicated.
+The changes aren’t limited to the CGT 30-day rule.
+A number of other new measures came into force at the same time – making CGT calculation even more complicated.
 Two in particular could catch you out.

-- Letting Relief won’t be available for most sales.
-At the moment, if you sell a house that was your main property at one time, you can claim up to £40,000 in Capital Gains Tax Letting Relief.
-From 6 April 2020, you can only claim this if you were living at the property at the same time you let it out.
-In other words, Letting Relief will no longer be available for the majority of sales.
+- Letting Relief is no longer available for most sales.
+Until April 2020, if you sold a house that was your main property at one time, you can claim up to £40,000 in Capital Gains Tax Letting Relief.
+From 6 April 2020 this all changed and you can now only claim this if you were living at the property at the same time you let it out.
+In other words, Letting Relief is no longer available for the majority of sales.

-- Final period of ownership rules will be less generous.
-Currently, the last 18 months of ownership are treated as though the property was your principal private residence (meaning the gain during this period is tax exempt).
-From 6 April, this relief will only apply to the last 9 months of ownership – so your bill will be higher.
+- Final period of ownership rules is now less generous.
+Until April 2020, the last 18 months of ownership were treated as though the property was your principal private residence (meaning the gain during this period is tax exempt).
+But nowadays, this relief only applies to the last 9 months of ownership – so your bill will be higher.

-In short, you’ll probably be paying more CGT as well has having to hand it over much quicker.
+In short, not only do you now have to pay more CGT but you also have to hand it over much quicker.